Blue Water Task Force

 Why Water Testing Is Important

-Blue Water Task Force labs fill in the gaps and extend the coverage of agency-run beach monitoring programs by sampling ocean beaches, bay beaches, and potential freshwater sources of pollution such as stormwater outlets, rivers and creeks that discharge onto the beach.
-The Blue Water Task Force operates year-round, even through the off-season when, in many communities, lifeguards leave the beach and health officials stop collecting water samples.
+BWTF labs fill in the gaps and extend the coverage of agency-run beach monitoring programs by sampling ocean beaches, bay beaches, and potential freshwater sources of pollution such as stormwater outlets, rivers and creeks that discharge onto the beach.
+The Blue Water Task Force operates year-round, even though the off-season when, in many communities, lifeguards leave the beach and health officials stop collecting water samples.

 General Blue Water Task Force Information